- Forms | Resources

 Pastor Berner was succeeded in 1974 by The Reverend Oscar R. Rolander.
 Pastor Rolander came from a position as Executive Secretary, Lutheran Coordination Service – Tanzania, based in Geneva, Switzerland.
 Pastor Rolander’s years included a significant emphasis on the ecumenical ministry of the congregation.
 It was also a time of continued growth and the expansion of lay leadership.
 Pastor Rolander retired in 1983.

 Pastor Rolander was succeeded by The Reverend James N. McEachran.
 Pastor McEachran had previously served as Assistant/Associate Pastor at Messiah Lutheran Church, Spokane.
 Pastor McEachran brought an emphasis on the concept of Shared Ministry.
 During his ministry, Saint Andrew’s has been served by many Certified Lay Professionals and Associates in Ministry.
 In addition, there has been a growing emphasis on youth ministry, music ministry as outreach, and the ministry of hospitality.
-Pastor McEachran continues to serve the congregation.
+Pastor McEachran served the congregation through January 7, 2019.

 Saint Andrew’s has had a long-standing tradition of encouraging shared ministry using ordained and lay professionals.
 Beginning in 1981, the congregation has added lay professionals to the staff.
 A unique opportunity for shared ministry was also established in 1993-94 when two healthcare professionals, who are also ordained pastors, were added to the staff.
 Pastor Timothy T. Weber continues to blend these gifts in his position as Shared-Time Minister.
 He is a rostered professional, in partnership with the baptized of the congregation, continuing a legacy of faithful and loving service in this place.